EternityX/DEADCELL-CSGO/README.md

 This is *not* for tech support.
 If you have an issue, open one [here](https://github.com/EternityX/DEADCELL-CSGO/issues/new/choose).

 ## Known issues
-- Crashes and lots of them.
+- Rendering issues when multi-core rendering is enabled (menu crashes and visuals flickering)
+- Weapon script assertions.
-- Game will crash when using -d3d9ex as a launch option.
+- Does not support the -d3d9ex launch option.
 - Lots of code is unoptimized.
 - If you come across any more issues, please notify us via the issue tracker.